Yaveenp/DevSecOps18_FProject/README.md

 ## 🙏 Acknowledgments

-- DevSecOps18 Course instructors and materials from the hitech school in Bar Ilan university
+- DevSecOps18 Course instructors and materials from the hitech school in Bar Ilan university [Course Page](https://akadima.biu.ac.il/course-218)
 - Open source community for tools and libraries used
 - Stock market API "alphavantage" providers for real-time data access